-Refugee children are often years behind the education level they should be at for their age.
-We have registered students who are 9-years-old who are not able to properly read or write or do so at a first grade level.
-This is because refugee children often miss months, if not years, of school because they must hide with their parents to avoid unlawful persecution.
-When the refugee families flee, the journey and asylum process can take months or years, which prohibits children from attending school.
-Furthermore, there is a language barrier that they must overcome in order to learn in the final destination they arrive at.
+Millions of refugee children worldwide are often years behind the education level they should be at for their age.
+This is because they often miss months—if not years—of school because they must hide with their parents to avoid conflict in their countries.
+And when they flee with their families, the journey and asylum process in a new country can also take months or years, which prohibits them from attending school as well.
+Furthermore, there is a language barrier they must overcome in order to learn in their new countries.

 Hence, a devoted teacher volunteering for Embrace Relief created First Bricks in 2019.
 Dedicated to supplying underprivileged refugee children the education they need and deserve for free, First Bricks has grown substantially since its onset and now encompasses:

 - 300+ Volunteers—The volunteers are professionals in their areas of focus ranging from teachers and engineers to artists from all over the world.
 They give their time, talent, and knowledge to help students most in need across the globe.

 - 4,000+ Students—The volunteers not only teach the students a variety of courses, they teach them to give back to their communities.
 Giving back instills in children the idea they can make the world a better place, one small project at a time.
 Therefore, First Bricks students develop their academic skills as well as compassion, social awareness, relationship skills, leadership, and more.

 - 21+ Online Classes—First Bricks offers courses in math, science, reading, writing, language (including English), and more.
 It also offers social activities and classes such as guitar lessons and story hours.
 And the best part about the classes—they’re all online, especially crucial during the COVID-19 pandemic, which has greatly negatively impacted refugee children’s education.
 Even the UN children’s refugee agency UNICEF is having difficulty funding remote education for refugee children during the pandemic.